Generic Name: hemin (HEE min)

 Using too much hemin could harm your kidneys.

 Hemin is injected into a vein through an IV.
 You may be shown how to use an IV at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 For best results, start using hemin at the first sign of a porphyria attack.